atleastonebearplease/to-do-list-TOP/README.md

-# to-do-list-TOP
+# To Do List - TOP Project
-This is for the ToDo list project for The Odin Project
+This is a To Do list app for The Odin Project.
+It is intended to pull together many of the skills that we have learned so far.
+It should stretch my ability and be made to look respectable.